 Once a cheater, always a cheater.
 You deserve better.
 Run like hell, and find someone who values loyalty.

 Hear the word addict, and it’s hard not to think of drugs or alcohol.
-But, people can be addicted to all sorts of things, from lesbian porn to Pokemon Go.
+But, people can be addicted to all sorts of things, from lesbian porn to video games to jalapeno poppers.
 Are addicts bad people?
 Of course not.
 But, this isn’t about them.
 This is about you.
 And if you’re looking for a satisfying relationship, you’re not going to find one with an addict.

 Addiction is a disease, and addicts do not make healthy partners.
 An addict will always place more importance on their drug than on your relationship.
 And if you try to control their addiction, they’ll resent you (or worse), regardless of your intentions.